-- The draft plan was filed in early March 2019 followed by a 60 day public comment period. - The final plan, including responses to public comment, was filed August 20th. - The plan demonstrates an urgent need for additional flexible capacity that will address the changing energy landscape in Montana.
+- The draft plan was filed in early March 2019 followed by a 60 day public comment period. - The final plan, including responses to public comment, was filed August 20, 2020. - The plan demonstrates an urgent need for additional flexible capacity that will address the changing energy landscape in Montana.
 This will also enable our participation in the Western EIM and help meet our customers' energy needs in a reliable and affordable manner. - We are currently 630 MW short of our peak needs, which we procure in the market.
-We forecast that our energy portfolio will be 725 MW short by 2025 with the expiration of an existing long-term contract and a modest increase in customer demand.
+We forecast that our energy portfolio will be 725 MW short by 2025 with the expiration of an existing long-term contract and a modest increase in customer demand. - Planned regional retirements of 3,500 MW of coal-fired generation are forecasted by the Northwest Power and Conservation Council causing regional energy shortages as early as 2021.